rapid7/insightconnect-plugins/plugins/manage_engine_service_desk/help.md

 #### Get Request

-This action this operation helps you to view the request details by the unique request id.
+This action allows you to view the request details by the unique request id.

 ##### Input